kjergens/physicssimulation/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-2. Add homebrew to the PATH variable: You can do so by running export
+2. Add homebrew to the PATH variable: You can do so by pasting the following into Terminal:

 ```
-PATH="/opt/homebrew/bin:$PATH"
+export PATH="/opt/homebrew/bin:$PATH"
 ```

 3. Once Homebrew is installed, you can install Maven by running the following command in Terminal: